Close

 • Make sure the bedroom is comfortable and is a positive environment

 If you have an infant or toddler, there are things you can do to help your young child develop healthy sleep habits.
-See the ZERO TO THREE program for tips for sleep as well as safe sleep recommendations.
+See the Safe Infant Sleep MilLife Guide and Zero to Three’s safe sleep recommendations for tips for sleep.

 Learn how to communicate